zacharyvoase/markdoc/doc/wiki/index.md

 See the [configuration](/configuration) documentation for in-depth knowledge about how to write a good `markdoc.yaml` file.
 The [layout](/layout) documentation will tell you about the basic wiki filesystem layout.
 After that, the [tips](/tips/) directory is a good source of recipes to make Markdoc useful to you.

 The Markdoc project’s goals and history are described in the [about](/about) page.
-If you’d like to know more about the internals of the rendering process, see the [rendering](/rendering) page.
+If you’d like to know more about how Markdoc works at a deeper level, see the [internals directory](/internals/).

 To see the complete list of pages in this wiki, you can browse the [directory listing](/_list).